The CLA bylaws and rules require DNA tests for the following:

 2) The CLA staff will generate a DNA application for genotyping for you and e-mail (or fax/mail) this to you.
 You will need to submit this along with the physical samples to the lab.

 3) If you have not done so already, you will need to collect the DNA sample from the animal.
 It is good practice to collect DNA from all potential sires at the beginning of the breeding season.
 The most common and easiest form of DNA to collect and submit is hair follicles from the tail switch.
 The root ends contain the DNA, therefore samples are to be pulled not clipped.
 Clean the tail switch to remove any foreign material.
 Comb or brush the tail to remove any dead hair.
 If needed, wash clean and rinse with water.
 Wait for the tail to be completely dry.
 The sample must be free of urine or manure.
 Dirty samples will not be processed as contamination will make the sample unfit for testing.
 Wrap approximately 5-10 strands of hair around a finger, about 2 inches away from the skin, and give a sharp pull.
 Inspect the hair to ensure that the follicles are attached.
 Hair strands without follicles do not contain DNA and cannot be tested.
 Repeat until you have obtained approximately 40-50 hair roots.
-Using a clean envelope (the CLA can provide you with Delta Genomics hair sample envelopes free of charge), place all of the hair roots at one end with the long strands pointing straight down.
-Secure the hairs together with adhesive tape wrapped approximately 1 inch from the follicles.
+Place the hair sample on the hair card.
+Please see hair card instructions.
 Place the sample in the envelope and immediately seal to minimize contamination.
 Ensure that the envelope has been filled out with the appropriate information identifying what animal the sample came from.
 Hair from only one animal is to be placed in each envelope.
 If doing more than one animal, wash hands before starting on the next animal or use a clean pair of surgical gloves.
 This will reduce the risk of cross-contamination of the samples.

 4) Place the application for genotyping (sent to you by the CLA) along with the identified hair sample envelope(s) in a larger envelope and send to Neogen Canada by regular Canada Post mail services: